Mailu/Mailu/docs/kubernetes/mailu/index.rst

 -  ``NGINX Ingress controller``: Listens to the nodes ports 80 & 443.
 We have chosen to have a double NGINX stack for Mailu.
 -  ``Cert manager``: Creates automatic Lets Encrypt certificates based on an ``Ingress``-objects domain name.
--  ``Mailu NGINX Front daemonset``: This daemonset runs in parallel with the Nginx Ingress Controller and only listens on all E-mail specific ports (25, 110, 143, 587,...)
+-  ``Mailu NGINX Front daemonset``: This daemonset runs in parallel with the Nginx Ingress Controller and only listens on all E-mail specific ports (25, 110, 143, 587,...).
+It also listens on 80 and delegates the various http endpoints to the correct services.
 -  ``Mailu components``: All Mailu components (imap, smtp, security, webmail,...) are split into separate files to make them more handy to use, you can find the ``YAML`` files in this directory

 What you need